unn4m3d/cppize/NODES.md

 PointerOf     | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib ProcLiteral   | :white_check_mark: Supported|
-ProcNotation  | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib RangeLiteral  | :x: Not supported |
-RegexLiteral  | :x: Not supported |
+ProcNotation  | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib RangeLiteral  | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib RegexLiteral  | :x: Not supported |
 Require       | :x: Not supported |
 RespondsTo    | :x: Not supported |